jikan-me/jikan/readme.md

 The raison d'être for Jikan is to provide an easy API for being able to get stuff that the official API of MyAnimeList lacks.

-Jikan even has it's own REST API that responds in JSON.
-[Get Started](http://jikan.me)
+Jikan even has it's own REST API that responds in JSON - [Get Started](http://jikan.me)

 This is a Beta version and is in WIP.